freeCodeCamp/freeCodeCamp/guide/english/vue/control-flow/index.md

 than an error message should appear; but if the input is longer than 8, the message disappears.

 But let's make a simpler example.
-We want the condition tro exhibite message to a counter:
+We want a condition that determines what is displayed, using a counter:

 ```html
 <div id="app">